tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 - Control focuses on fast decision rates possibly with simpler models

 **Feedback or closed-loop control**
-- Uses the output of the dynamic system as an inop
+- Uses the output of the dynamic system as an input to the control decision process while overcoming the differences

 # Additional Content